in

 Sony FE 24-70 GM Mark II priced at 2399 euros

-A pair of view eyewear in Asia cost 10 euros with custom cut glass included so why exactly does it have to cost hundreds of euros in Europe ?
+A pair of view eyewear in Asia costs 10 euros with custom cut glass included, so why exactly does it have to cost hundreds of euros in Europe?

-It’s just the kind of prices that are dictated by manufacturers, they sell as expensively as they can.
+It’s just the kind of prices that are dictated by manufacturers; they sell as expensively as they can.
 Putting 2000 euros in a lens was ludicrous 10 years ago.
-For the price you could have the best 70-200 f2.8 II brand new.
-Now it’s not even the price of a standard lens like the 24-70 GM mark II, which is a shame honestly.
+For the price, you could have the best 70-200 f/2.8 II lens, brand new.
+Now it’s not even the price of a standard lens like the 24-70 GM Mark II, which is a shame, to be honest.

-They are banking on the fact that video maker earns money and are willing to pay that kind of money but even professional find these prices a bit over the top for the value.
+They are banking on the fact that video makers earn money and are willing to pay that kind of money, but even professionals find these prices a bit over the top for the value.

 More megapixels

-I strongly believe that more megapixels is a better solution to get sharper pictures but also to get lower noise at high iso, since oversampling clean a lot of chroma noise as well.
+I strongly believe that more megapixels is a better solution to get sharper pictures but also to get lower noise at high ISO since oversampling cleans up a lot of chroma noise as well.

-The next A7S IV will have more megapixels for sure, since a super 35 or aps-c crop can also be more than useful.
-Perhaps it will even be shot in a 6K or 8K native sensor.
+The next A7S IV will have more megapixels for sure, since a super 35 or APS-C crop can also be more than useful.
+Perhaps it will even be shot on a 6K or 8K native sensor.

 Better integrated screens